andreiborca/teamleader-coding-test/README.md

 - Entities will serve as immutable ObjectValues for DB records.
 - Repositories mimic the layer which retrieve's the information from DB, even though the required information is identified from loaded data from files.
+A new file named discounts-rules.json was added to folder `data` to mimic the structure of how discount rule are being stored into a DB table

 ### Discount rules
 The scope of the classes from this folder is to implemented the criteria for the discounts, and the logic to identify